pscheffer/pretty-stocked/readme.md

 * **products**: Array of objects for Pretty Stocked to search.
     * **name**: String (is used in the Pushbullet notification)
     * **url**: Valid URL for the scraper to search.
-    * **cheerio_selector**: Valid Cheerio selector for an element that signifies the product is in stock, ie. "Add to Cart" button.
+    * **cheerio_selector_length**: Valid Cheerio selector for an element that signifies the product is in stock, ie. "Add to Cart" button.
 Pretty Stoked evaluates the Cheerio selector string as a jQuery object.
 The expected return is a number.
 More on Cheerio: https://cheerio.js.org/
+    * **request_headers**: Custom headers for requests.
 ### Example config.json
 ```json
 {